Ani6629/Spotify-Data-Pipeline-on-AWS/README.md

 - **AWS Glue Data Catalog:** This metadata repository makes the transformed data immediately searchable and available for querying.
 - **Amazon Athena:** Athena provides an interface for querying the music data using standard SQL.

+<a name="python-dependencies"></a>
+## Python Dependencies

+This project relies on the following Python packages:

+- pandas
+- numpy
+- spotipy

 <a name="execution-flow"></a>